top of page

 Abha Joshi-Ghani

 We were very honoured to have Abha as an interviewee on this podcast.
 Abha was the Director of Cities and Urbanisation at The World Bank and has many friends all over the world in cities who have benefitted from her friendship and expertise.
 Abha sadly passed away in September 2021 and we dedicate this series to her with love and affection.
-You can hear our conversation with Abha in Episode 1 and Episode 3 of The DNA of Cities podcast.
+You can listen to our conversation with Abha in our Introduction and Conclusion episodes.

 Photo credit: Ronni Kurtz via Unsplash.